Filthy Lucre Live

 Filthy Lucre Live is a 1996 live album by the reformed Sex Pistols.
 The album was recorded live at London's Finsbury Park on 23 June 1996 during the band's Filthy Lucre Tour.
 BBC Radio 1 broadcast the concert live, featuring the complete show, including the final encore of "No Fun".
-"No Fun" was not included on the standard edition of the album.
-However, it was included in as an exclusive bonus track on Filthy Lucre Live's release in Japan, making the EMI-released Japanese edition the only release to include the complete show in its entirety.
+"No Fun" was not included on the standard edition of the album; however, it was included in as an exclusive bonus track on Filthy Lucre Live's release in Japan, making the EMI-released Japanese edition the only release to include the complete show in its entirety.

+Reviews at the time suggested that there had been a number of overdubs done regarding the vocals and guitars.

 Track listing

 All songs written by John Lydon, Steve Jones, Paul Cook and Glen Matlock, except as shown.